Quarter Pound of Stupid: What hamburgers can teach us about B2B marketing

 When it comes to marketing fails steeped in notoriety, things aren’t much more notorious than the almost inconceivable story of American fast-food chain A&W. It was a classic case of prioritising big dreams over logic.

 A&W, which still exists today, was keen to capitalise on the success of McDonald’s Quarter Pounder burger in the 1980s.
-They believed that the easiest way to win was to offer a bigger, beefier burger for the same price.
+A&W’s marketing department thought the easiest way to win was to offer a bigger, beefier burger for the same price.

-And so, A&W’s tasty new Third-Pound Burger was born.
+And so, A&W’s new Third-Pound Burger was born.

 After defeating McDonald’s in a blind taste test, this would be an easy win for A&W. A sure-fire way to earn the crown for biggest, best, beefiest burger.
 Or so they thought.